onigetoc/tetris/README.md

 A classic Tetris game using HTML, JavaScript, and Phaser 3, created 100% with AI assistance (Claude 3.5 Sonnet) without manual coding.

 This project showcases a fully functional Tetris game developed entirely through interactions with Claude 3.5 Sonnet, an advanced AI language model.
 No manual programming was involved; all code, including HTML, JavaScript, and the implementation of the Phaser 3 game framework, was generated through AI prompts and responses.
+To make it work on your computer, Open in VS Code and use the live plugin to see the game in your browser.
+It would open something like: http://127.0.0.1:5500/tetris.html

 ![Tetris Game Screenshot](https://github.com/onigetoc/tetris/blob/main/tetris-animated.gif "Tetris Animated Gif")